 They had me at potatoes.
 Grinning little gits.

 7) Take the baby to a baby group (to ensure she will not turn out to be a sociopath/socially inept/unable to perform all the moves to Wheels on the Bus).

-Every Tuesday the exciting Drink Tea and Talk About Babies While Stopping Your Baby Steal Toys Of Other Babies takes place in the village.
-My village has a pub and a post box.
-This is literally the only thing to do with children.
-So I really should go along.
+Every Wednesday the exciting Drink Tea and Talk About Babies While Stopping Your Baby Steal Toys Of Other Babies takes place in town.
+I really should go along.
 Integrate with other mums in the community, talk baby food and breastfeeding… while mostly spending the entire time thinking stuff like: Why is my baby is not sorting shapes yet?
 That eleven month old just got the triangle in the correct hole TWICE.
 My twelve-month-old is just licking the square.
 Must start doing more shape sorting.
 We are going to sort the hell out of some shapes when we get home, then we’ll come back and show that shape-sorting little swot a thing or two.

 I have been once.
 Not because it is boring (it is but I can handle a bit of boredom to ensure my baby doesn’t turn into non-shape sorting recluse) but because it is at 9.15am in the morning.
 This is ridiculous.

 Every week I attempt to get myself, The Baby and The Toddler all ready and out of the house by 9am.
 Every week I fail.

 8) Stop bribing the children with biscuits.